 Every business gathers some raw data.
 Business intelligence (BI) is the process of converting that data into information the business can use for decisions making purposes.
 BI solutions provide you insights into business performance, commonly focused on measuring the effectiveness of marketing campaigns.
 Using BI tools, you can get a clear picture of your business performance and make tweaks to your current campaigns and processes.
 The BI solutions in the analytics and intelligence segment aim to give you a competitive edge in the market.
 Read the full software guide...

-Business intelligence software helps turn raw business data into actionable intelligence to help organizations make more informed business decisions.
-The software usually collects data from within the company as well as external sources, then transforms, re-structures and analyzes the data, generating reports and making the key findings available to decision makers through dashboards and easy-to-digest data visualizations.
+Business intelligence software helps businesses gather, sort, source, integrate and analyze data into actionable intelligence for better-informed business decisions.
+The software usually collects data from within the company as well as external sources and then transforms, re-structures and analyzes the data.
+This data can then be accessed via the software as reports, analytics and data visualizations.

-The right business intelligence software not only improves decision-making but also helps businesses identify market trends, problem areas and opportunities, optimize business processes and improve operational efficiency while responding quickly to unforeseen situations if any.
+The right business intelligence software not only improves decision-making but also helps businesses identify market trends, problem areas and opportunities, optimize business processes and improve operational efficiency while responding quickly to unforeseen situations.

 Often, business intelligence software combines a variety of data management, data analysis, data discovery and reporting tools.
 Some notable features include online analytical processing (OLAP), predictive analytics, data mining, data quality management, data visualization, text analytics and the ability to extract, transform and load (ETL) data.